jayo78/jayo78.github.io/_posts/2020-07-22-Sandbox-part-2-hooking-engine.md

 #### Conclusion

-This 3rd part in the mini series concludes our simple API monitor/sandbox build.
+This 2nd part in the mini series concludes our simple API monitor/sandbox build.
 Cool right?!
 It can certainly be expanded to include many more hooks, the version on my github only contains a few I consider useful.

 This is a very basic sandbox implemented in userland, so it does have its limitations.
 It would be trivial for a developer to subvert our hooks by either detecting them or using native api calls that bypass higher level functions (we could hook these).
-Even professional sandboxes out there like croudstrike's falcon sandbox or cuckoo's open source sandbox don't fully prevent evasion by malicious programs and they run in kernel mode.
+Even professional sandboxes out there like croudstrike's falcon sandbox or cuckoo's open source sandbox can't fully prevent evasion by malicious programs and they run in kernel mode.
 Sandbox evasion, empolyed by malicious actors, and then subsequent, evasion detection, implemented by sandbox vendors are really interesting topics that highlight the constant arms race experienced in all facets of cybersecurity.

-Thanks for reading, I like to write about these ventures so I gain a better grasp on the subjects I'm learning.
+Anyways, thanks for reading, I like to write about these ventures so I gain a better grasp on the subjects I'm learning.
 Hopefully it helped you too, or maybe even inspired you to do something dope.
+If  your getting into reverse engineering I would certainly suggest you recreate this project or something similar, its kind of a right of passage - https://www.youtube.com/watch?v=rDQmh1yFWGU&lc=Ugy9XySH0-swpxu39kd4AaABAg